The ReNature Research Group

-Ongoing research focuses on biodiversity and ecosystem services monitoring, and the development of the evidence base on the effectiveness of nature-based solutions for climate resilience and human well-being.
-During the past years, my research has been carried out as part of several European and national projects that carry out biodiversity monitoring, assess and map ecosystem services, develop the capacity to implement nature-based solutions, and assess the impacts of climate and environmental drivers on ecosystems and cultural landscapes.
+Ongoing research focuses on biodiversity and ecosystem services monitoring, and the development of the evidence base on the effectiveness of nature-based solutions for climate resilience and human well-being within the Mediterranean region.

 Funding & Projects

 GO GREEN: Resilient Optimal Urban natural, Technological and Environmental Solutions (Horizon 2020)

 The objective of the Horizon 2020 project GOGREEN ROUTES (GO GREEN: Resilient Optimal Urban natural, Technological and Environmental Solutions) is to position European cities as world ambassadors of urban sustainability.
 Our inspirational approach shifts the focus of nature-based solutions (NbS) towards the co-benefits to multidimensional health-termed 360-Health.
 GOGREEN ROUTES transdisciplinary consortium will pioneer a unique approach augmenting nature-based solutions, urban design with the goal of fostering a positive human-nature relationship, flourishing nature connectedness and promoting citizen engagement through digital, educational and behavioural innovation.